boxer-project/boxer-sunrise/docs/glossary.md

 ### recursive evaluation

 The evaluator calls primitives.
-Primitives like `repeat` or `tell` that need to run boxer code can't just call the evaluator (that would grow the lisp stack and would be opaque to the stepper).
+Primitives like `repeat` or `tell` that need to run Boxer code can't just call the evaluator (that would grow the Lisp stack and would be opaque to the stepper).

 `defrecursive-eval-primitive` / `defrecursive-funcall-primitive` macros split each such primitive into a before, after, and cleanup parts, plus a custom PDL frame type.
-Between the parts, control returns to the main eval loop, with state (e.g. `repeat`'s loop counter) retained in the PDL frame.
+Between the parts, control returns to the main eval loop, with state (e.g. `repeat`'s loop counter) kept in global variables, whose previous values are retained in the PDL frame.

 ### process